 Clinical Mental Health Counseling Program Goals and Objectives

-Students in the CMHC program will demonstrate the following knowledge bases and skill sets which will equip them in the role of effective clinical mental health counselors:
+Students in the CMHC program will demonstrate the following knowledge bases and skill sets in preparation for their future work as Clinical Mental Health Counselors:

 Curriculum in Clinical Mental Health Counseling, M.A.